NagaSolo/0616_merakcyborg_oop-eip-4/README.md

 ### Microservices
     - Using hasura combinations with cubejs for data modelling
     - react combined with antd for graph
-    - started from django cookiecutter template
+    - to be integrated with django cookiecutter template docker compose file